 Welcome to Garths Croft Bressay

-Garths Croft Bressay is a sustainable agricultural holding run by Chris Dyer focusing on native and traditional breeds, within a landscape of spectacular natural beauty and historical heritage.
+Garths Croft Bressay is a sustainable agricultural holding run by professional archaeologist and historian Chris Dyer, focusing on native and traditional breeds, within a landscape of spectacular natural beauty and historical heritage.
 Located in the island of Bressay, a short 7 minute ferry crossing from Lerwick, the capital of Shetland.

 Drystone dykes have been built by hand to provide shelter for a newly planted woodland and create an environment for nature to thrive.
 Native Shetland sheep are bred for the variety of coloured fleeces whilst heritage breed pigs cultivate and improve ground which is reseeded with grass, arable crops and wildflowers.
 Lambs are born in late April/May.
 A polycrub greenhouse and adjacent cultivations provide the opportunity to be largely self-sufficient in fruit and vegetables.